 - Set your priorities.
 While it’s a good idea to get started on projects now, it’s also important to set priorities so you know what you need to accomplish first and foremost.
 This applies to both your business and your personal life.
 You’ll be surprised by what you can accomplish when you figure out how to use your time to work on what matters to you.

 - Embrace failure.
 Many small businesses and entrepreneurs experience failure.
+For example, only 10% of people report that sales calls provide enough value to warrant the time spent on them.
 But if you let that failure get to you, you run the risk of it setting you back and hurting your business even more.
 Failure is an important part of success.
 When you learn from your mistakes, you can take what you’ve learned and be more productive toward reaching your goals.

 It’s a new year, which means there’s a new chance for your business to get started on the path to success.
 By following the strategies above and taking new risks, you can stay on top of your game as an entrepreneur in 2020.